Instant Pot vs Rice Cooker: Which One Right For You?

 Instant Pot versatile setup with rice cooker

 The Instant Pot is like a Swiss Army knife on your counter.
-It can brown meat, build pressure, slow cook, and steam all in the same pot without any extra dishes.
-A rice cooker mostly does rice and simple grains really well, but it stops there.
-If you love one-pot meals or like to batch cook on Sundays, the Instant Pot gives you so much more to work with every week.
+It can sauté, pressure cook, slow cook, and steam in the same pot, so you dirty fewer dishes.
+A rice cooker shines at rice and simple grains, and some models can steam vegetables, but most stop there.
+If you love one‑pot meals or big batch cooking, the Instant Pot gives you many more options each week.

 Rice Texture and Taste